Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 - **Memory exhaustion** from improper channel management
 - **Publishing delays** that created growing backlogs

-What you also might experience:
+What you might also experience:
-- **Lost messages** due to different reasons
+- **Lost messages** due to various reasons
 - **Complete system freezes** when RabbitMQ publishing became a bottleneck

 These incidents taught me that **the publishing is just as critical as the database design** in the outbox pattern.
 A poor publishing implementation can negate all the reliability benefits of the outbox approach.